Death and state funeral of Hussein of Jordan

-The state funeral of King Hussein of Jordan took place in Amman on 8 February 1999.
-He was pronounced dead on 7 February 1999 at 11:43 AM at the King Hussein Medical Center.
-The funeral was the largest gathering of royalty and world leaders since 1995.
+Hussein, King of Jordan, died at 11:43 (AST) on 7 February 1999 at the King Hussein Medical Center in Amman, at the age of 63.
+He was succeeded by his eldest son, Abdullah, and his state funeral took place in Amman the following day.

 Illness

 It was made public that King Hussein was diagnosed with lymphatic cancer at the Mayo Clinic Hospital in Rochester, Minnesota in July 1998.
 Hussein's lymphoma was of a type that responded to chemotherapy, which the King had already begun and his physicians were optimistic he could be cured.

 On his way back to Jordan in January 1999 after six months of treatment in the US, Hussein stopped in London.
 Doctors advised him to rest and stay in England for a few weeks, as he was still too fragile to travel.
 According to Jordanian government sources, Hussein stated that: